microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ```YAML
 ```
 #### Download Solution Packager
-In the following sample code we begin our actual build script by creating a tools dir
+In the following sample code we begin our actual build script by creating a tools directory, downlaoding the latest version of Nuget, and installing Dynamics  365 CE Core Tools.
+To keep things clean and in logical order we wi
 ```YAML
 steps:
 - script: md tools